microsoft/autogen/samples/apps/research-assistant-react/README.md

 ## Example Usage

-We recommend the following sample queries to demonstrate the capabilities of the research assistant
+A set of example queries are shown below, with the intent of demonstrating the capabilities of the research assistant.

+> Note that this specific workflow will require a model with large context length (gpt-4-32k recommended) as abstracts from multiple papers are retrieved and inserted into the conversation history.

 ```
 Find arxiv papers that show how are people studying trust calibration in AI based systems
 ```

-The agents responds by writing code to conduct a literature search and utilizes an existing skill `find_relevant_papers` in the global skills dir `backend/files/global_utlis_dir/lit_review_mod.py`
+The agents respond by _writing code_ to conduct a literature search and utilizes an existing skill `find_relevant_papers` in the global skills dir `backend/files/global_utlis_dir/lit_review_mod.py`.

 ```python
 # python code